kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 ## Drawbacks

-- Adds complexity to the scheduler's allocation logic
+- Adds complexity to the scheduler's allocation logic and cache reconstruction
-- Affinity is static per device; cannot change after first allocation
+- Once a device is locked, its effective affinity cannot change until all claims on that device are released
-- Fragmentation risk if affinity values are too fine-grained
+- Fragmentation risk remains if affinity values are too fine-grained
+- Conservative handling of legacy in-use devices can temporarily strand schedulable capacity during rollout or migration

 ## Alternatives